ColsonZhang/EE219-ICS/README.md

 ## Introduction

-This repository is the experimental environment for the cource `AI Computing Systems` of Shanghai Technology University.
+This repository is the experimental environment for the cource `AI Computing Systems` of ShanghaiTech University.

 This experimental environment is developed based on the project `oscpu-framework` of [OSCPU](https://github.com/OSCPU).